wp-plugins/sm-gallery/readme.txt

 5. Insert a [gallery] into a page or post, or use the "Featured Image Gallery" tools to activate the gallery on the featured image.

 == Changelog ==
+- added filters and moved code into classes for easier extensibility
 - Changed featured image exclusion to be optional.
 Defaults to false.
 - Cleaned up debug code that was not needed and commented plugin code to extend the use of the plugin for other developers.
 - Corrected missing jQuery UI issue and styling issues

 == Upgrade Notice ==
+Version 1.1.5
+Had a bug, and doesn't work.
+Please do not use this version.

 Version 1.0.2
 Requires at least WordPress version 3.1.